Processes $\gamma \gamma \rightarrow \phi_i\phi_j$ in Inert Higgs Doublet Models and Two Higgs Doublet Models: Conclusions

 \section{Conclusions}

-In this paper, we have presented the results for one-loop induced processes $\gamma \gamma \rightarrow \phi_i\phi_j$ with CP-even Higgses $\phi_{i,j} \equiv h,~H$ at high energy photon-photon collision in the IHDM and the THDM.
-In the phenomenological results, we have shown the cross-sections at several center-of-mass energies.
-The results show that cross-sections for the computed processes in the models under investigations are enhanced at around the threshold of charged Higgs pair ($\sim 2 M_{H^\pm}$).
-Furthermore, the enhancement factors for the processes are examined in parameter space of the models under consideration.
-In the IHDM, the factors are studied in the parameter space of $(M_{H^\pm},~\mu^2_2)$ and $(M_{H^\pm},~\lambda_2)$.
-In the the THDM, the factors are analysed in the planes of $(M_{H^\pm},~t_{\beta})$ and $(M_{H^\pm},~M^2)$.
-Two scenarios of $c_{\beta-\alpha} > 0$ and $c_{\beta-\alpha} < 0$ have studied in further detail.
-The factors give a different behavior from considering these scenarios.
+In this paper, we have presented the phenomenological results for one-loop induced processes $\gamma \gamma \rightarrow \phi_i\phi_j$ with CP-even Higgses $\phi_{i,j} \equiv h,~H$ at high-energy photon-photon collisions in the IHDM and the THDM.
+In the phenomenological results, we have shown the cross sections at several center-of-mass energies.
+The results show that cross sections for the computed processes in the models under investigation are enhanced around the threshold of charged Higgs pair production ($\sim 2 M_{H^\pm}$).
+Furthermore, the enhancement factors for the processes are examined in the parameter space of the models under consideration.
+In the IHDM, the factors are studied in the parameter space of $(M_{H^\pm},~\mu_2^2)$ and $(M_{H^\pm},~\lambda_2)$.
+In the THDM, the factors are analyzed in the planes of $(M_{H^\pm},~t_{\beta})$ and $(M_{H^\pm},~M^2)$.
+Two scenarios of $c_{\beta-\alpha} > 0$ and $c_{\beta-\alpha} < 0$ have been studied in further detail.
+The factors give a different behavior when considering these scenarios.
 As a result, discriminations for the above-mentioned scenarios can be performed at future colliders.
 The dependence of the cross section for the process $\gamma \gamma \rightarrow hH$ on $m_{12}^2$ provides a potential probe of the soft $Z_2$-breaking scale in the Two Higgs Doublet Model. \\

 {\bf Acknowledgment:}~ This research is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under the grant number $103.01$-$2023.16$.